igolovic/poc-newsy/README.md

 GIT, Visual Studio 2022, Docker, PostgreSQL Docker image

 **Operation**
-Open project in VS and run "Docker Compose" instead of usual "Debug" (Docker must be running), VS starts configured image/container for web API and PostgreSQL.
+Open project in VS and run "Docker Compose" instead of usual "Debug" (Docker engien must be installed and running), perform updates and fixes for error that might arrise to the new versions of Docker, Windows, nuget packages which will might have change and get into conflicts or other problems.
+If needed, regenerate .cer and .pfx certificates for test-CA, API, IdentityServer4 application, this is done by running root-api-identity-certs.ps1 located in the root folder, follow comments in the Powershell script, validity date in the root.cer, used to sign other certificates, must be valid.
+After eventual errors are fixed,  certificatescopied to container (root.cer, root.pfx, newsy_web.pfx, identityserver.pfx), and database copied and deployed to instance of PostgreSQL, Visual Studio should open website for testing API.
+At thsi point, all components hosted by Docker container - web API, IdentityServer4 application, PostgreSQL instance hosting database, PostgreSQL-admin - should be running.
+Pre-existing database should be deployed in the instance and visible through PostgreSQL-admin web application.
-Navigate to https://localhost:5001/swagger/index.html to test API, container is also configured to host pg4admin (UI for PostgreSQL) which can be found on http://localhost:5050/browser/ (credentials are in config files in VS).
+Navigate to https://localhost:5001/swagger/index.html to test API.
+pg4admin (UI for PostgreSQL) can be found on http://localhost:5050/browser/ (credentials are in config files in VS).
 Run script test-data-insert.sql to insert test data for the service.
-Application will install into the Docker container its own set of certificates needed for HTTPS (HTTPS is required - HTTP version does not function properly in IdentityServer4).
+Application should have automatically copied into the Docker container its set of mentioned certificates needed for HTTPS communication between API, IdentityServer4 application and the poc-newsy-editor-viewer.
+HTTPS is required - HTTP version does not function properly with IdentityServer4.

 **Authentication and authorization**
-They are provided by custom IdentityServer4 (OAuth2/OpenID-Connect) server implementation which protects web API on https://localhost:5001.
+It is provided by custom IdentityServer4 (OAuth2/OpenID-Connect) server implementation which protects web API on https://localhost:5001.
 IdentityServer4 enables authentication and authorized access for poc-newsy-editor-viewer application and other Javascript/mobile applications.
 There are two clients supported, one for UI editor-viewer application (https://github.com/igolovic/poc-newsy-editor-viewer), other for any other Javascript/mobile client.
 Client functionality can be emulated and tested using the Postman requests with requests I prepared in the file postman-https-requests-export.zip.